grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/01 Pricing.md

 ---
-title: "Pricing FAQ"
+title: 'Pricing FAQ'
-excerpt: "Frequently asked questions about k6 cloud pricing and subscriptions"
+excerpt: 'Frequently asked questions about k6 cloud pricing and subscriptions'
 ---

 This document contains some of our most frequently asked questions about pricing.
 If your question isn't answered here, please contact [support](mailto:support@k6.io).

 ## Does k6 have a concept of VU Hours?

-No - There is no concept of VU hours for our plans.
+No - there is no concept of VU hours for our plans.
 You can run all your tests up to the maximum limits as defined by your subscription.

 ## What tests count against my monthly limit?